Alek Thomas Preview, Player Props: Diamondbacks vs. Cubs

 Cubs Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 20th in MLB.
+- The 8.5 strikeouts per nine innings put together by the Cubs pitching staff ranks 20th in the league.

-- The Cubs have the 14th-ranked team ERA among all MLB pitching staffs (4.14).
+- The Cubs have a 4.10 team ERA that ranks 14th among all MLB pitching staffs.

-- Cubs pitchers combine to allow the ninth-fewest home runs in baseball (156 total, 1.1 per game).
+- Cubs pitchers combine to allow 156 home runs (1.1 per game), the fifth-fewest in the league.

-- The righty's most recent appearance was on Sunday against the Cincinnati Reds, when he tossed 5 2/3 innings, surrendering five earned runs while allowing seven hits.
+- The righty's last time out was on Tuesday against the San Francisco Giants, when he threw 5 1/3 innings, surrendering four earned runs while allowing seven hits.

-- The 31-year-old has a 5.73 ERA and 8 strikeouts per nine innings in 25 games this season, while allowing a batting average of .276 to his opponents.
+- The 33-year-old has a 3.89 ERA and 6.1 strikeouts per nine innings across 20 games this season, while giving up a batting average of .249 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.